dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 {% highlight python %}{% raw %}def intersect_time(speed1, speed2, gap):
     """
-    Returns the time it takes for 2 objects travelling in the same direction to intersect
+    Calculates the time until two objects moving at constant speeds in the same direction intersect, where one object must be catching up to the other.

     Parameters:
-        speed1 (float): speed of an object
-        speed2 (float): speed of the other object gap (float): Distance between the two objects
+        speed1 (float): Speed of the first object (must be positive) speed2 (float): Speed of the second object (must be positive) gap (float): Initial distance between the objects (must be positive), measured as (position of faster object - position of slower object)

     Returns:
-        float: time until they intersect
+        float: Time until intersection in the same units as used in the speed parameters (e.g., if speeds are in m/s, returns seconds)

     Raises:
-        ValueError
+        ValueError: If either speed is negative
+        ValueError: If speeds are equal (parallel motion, never intersects)
+        ValueError: If faster object is behind slower object (will never intersect)

+    Notes:
+        - Assumes motion in a single dimension (same direction)
+        - Assumes constant speeds
+        - The faster object must be ahead of the slower object for intersection to occur
+        - Does not account for physical object dimensions (treats objects as points)
     """
     if speed1 < 0 or speed2 < 0:
         raise ValueError('Object speeds must be positive')